hazemhajjAI/AgenticAI/README.md

 # AgenticAI
 Code, experiments, and resources for Agentic AI

-Welcome to the Agentic Ai repository
+Welcome to the Agentic Ai repository.